 Skip Navigation

-Montessori Primary Classroom - Ages 3-6
+Montessori Primary Environment Ages 3-6

 The Language area teaches oral and written language, vocabulary, reading, and grammar.
-The written word is integrated throughout Montessori programs, coupled with the sensory experiences at the foundational level of tracing letters with one’s hand, to sounding out all the letters of the alphabet.
+The written word is integrated throughout Montessori programs, coupled with sensory experiences at the foundational level of tracing letters with one’s hand, to sounding out all the letters of the alphabet.

 The Mathematics area helps children to understand abstract concepts by working with concrete manipulatives.
-The ability to problem-solve is essential and adds core skills to their ability to break down concepts into workable areas.

 HOW DOES MONTESSORI EDUCATION FIT INTO THE CLASSICAL MODEL?

 The philosophy of Montessori education is to support students in their natural development of mind, body, and soul.
 This development happens through independent work sessions and a natural environment that enriches the students’ love for learning.
-Both Montessori and classical education seek to allow students to behold the truth, goodness, and beauty in the world as revealed to mankind through the Incarnation.

 Finally, both Montessori and classical education are rooted in what comes naturally to children.
 The natural development of students in a Montessori classroom offers an excellent foundation for the natural progression of students through their years in a classical school.